 MDR clients also receive access to Trustwave Security Colony.
 This online platform captures anonymized deliverables, templates, and benchmarking information from hundreds of cybersecurity consulting engagements as well as direct contributions from a community of clients.
 Giving clients access to these resources jumpstarts maturity at a pace only achievable through crowdsourcing.

 Unlike many MDR providers, Trustwave has a broad portfolio of services that complement MDR.
-These offerings include Co-managed SOC, Security Technology Management, Penetration Testing, DFIR and a host of Consulting and Professional Services offerings.
+These offerings include Co-managed SOC, Firewall & Technology Management, Penetration Testing, DFIR and a host of Consulting and Professional Services offerings.
 Packaged together, Trustwave becomes a highly valuable partner who can meet clients wherever they are in terms of maturity, across a broad set of cybersecurity needs, and grow with them over time to increase cyber resiliency.

 - Where does Trustwave MDR Go From Here?

 Jesse Emerson: Cybersecurity threat actors never sit still, and our offerings need to be agile and evolve at pace.
 Trustwave will continue to innovate its MDR offerings, adding features and extending the ways clients benefit from the solutions.
 Detecting and responding to threats is extremely important, and we'll continue to improve both the fidelity and the completeness of detection as well as the ways we can stop threats from causing an impact on our client’s businesses and operations.
 But, since this is only one part of an organization's cybersecurity program, expect Trustwave to also bring clients tools that facilitate zero-trust architectures, address real-time exposure management, and help manage risk through the continued convergence of IT and OT/IOT.